JuhDavid/Neuroadaptive-Learning-Assistant/README.md

 # Neuroadaptive-Learning-Assistant

-Create a .env in the same folder with your OPENAI_API_KEY.
+Create a .env in the same folder with your GEMINI_API_KEY.

 run backend with python -m uvicorn main:app --reload